julep-ai/julep/agents-api/README.md

-# agents-api

-## Overview
+## agents-api Overview

-The `agents-api` project serves as the foundation of the agent management system, defining the structure and capabilities of the API that manages agents.
-It includes operations such as creating, updating, listing, and deleting agents, as well as managing documents and tools associated with these agents.
+The `agents-api` project forms the foundation of an agent management system, defining the structure and API capabilities for managing agents.
+It supports essential operations such as creating, updating, listing, and deleting agents, as well as managing associated documents, tools, and tasks.

+The system is modular, containing several key components that interact with a CozoDB database, perform CRUD operations, and handle tasks like memory management and external service integration.

 ## Modules

-### Models
+### 1. **Models**

-The `models` module encapsulates all data interactions with the CozoDB database, providing a structured way to perform CRUD operations and other specific data manipulations across various entities.
+   - **Purpose**: Encapsulates all database interactions with CozoDB, providing structured CRUD operations for various entities.
+   - **Entities**: Agents, developers, documents, entries, memories, sessions, etc.

-### Routers
+### 2. **Routers**

-The `routers` module handles HTTP routing for different parts of the application, directing incoming HTTP requests to the appropriate handler functions.
+   - **Purpose**: Handles HTTP requests and directs them to the appropriate handler functions for operations related to agents, documents, etc.

-### Dependencies
+### 3. **Dependencies**

-This module contains components crucial for the operation of the agents-api, including authentication, developer identification, and custom exception handling.
+   - **Purpose**: Houses essential components such as authentication, developer identification, and custom exception handling required for the API to function.

-### Common Utilities
+### 4. **Common Utilities**

-The `utils` module offers a collection of utility functions designed to support various aspects of the application, including interactions with the Cozo API client, date and time operations, and custom JSON utilities.
+   - **Purpose**: Provides utility functions for interacting with the Cozo API client, handling dates, time, and custom JSON operations.

-### Activities
+### 5. **Activities**

-The `activities` module facilitates various activities related to agent interactions, such as memory management, generating insights from dialogues, and summarizing relationships.
+   - **Purpose**: Facilitates memory management, relationship summarization, and generating insights from dialogues with agents.

-### Clients
+### 6. **Clients**

-The `clients` module contains client classes and functions for interacting with various external services and APIs, providing a simplified interface for the rest of the application.
+   - **Purpose**: Contains classes and functions to interface with external services and APIs, abstracting external service details from the core application logic.

-### Workers
+### 7. **Workers**

-This module is responsible for handling background tasks and jobs for the Agents API application, enhancing the application's performance and scalability.
+   - **Purpose**: Manages background tasks and enhances performance by offloading heavy tasks such as agent task executions.

-## Getting Started
+## Getting Started with Development

-To set up the project for development:

-1. Clone the repository.
+1. **Clone the Repository**:
-2. Install dependencies.
-3. Run the application.
+   - Retrieve the source code to your local environment.
+3. **Install Dependencies**:
+   - Run `npm install` or the relevant package manager to install the necessary modules.
+5. **Run the Application**:
+   - Use your development server (e.g., FastAPI or Node) to run the API for testing and development.

-This guide provides a brief overview for new contributors to get started with the project development.
+This serves as a concise overview for developers to understand the structure and operations of the `agents-api`.

 ## Schema